Supports for Pre-Primary Children and Families

-Students with conditions such as ADHD or depression have access to consultation and therapy through the Wee (We+Education+Emotion) Project.
-There is a focus on early identification and intervention; students in many schools are screened yearly, and the number of schools in which this service is available is expanding.
-For students whose conditions do not allow them to attend mainstream schools, the government is in the process of establishing an “Alternative Autonomous School” focused on character-based education, as well as an Air and Correspondence High School for students who cannot attend school in person.
+Students with conditions such as ADHD or depression have access to services through the Wee (We+Education+Emotion) Project.
+There is a focus on early identification and intervention: students in many schools are screened for learning disabilities and mental health issues yearly, and the number of schools in which this service is available is expanding.

-The Ministry of Education also requires that there be at least one special school in each province to serve the estimated 2.4% of South Korean students who need special education.
+The Ministry of Education also requires that there be at least one special school in each province to serve the South Korean students who need special education, estimated to be only about one percent of the student population.
 The majority of special schools are comprehensive, serving students of all ages with severe handicaps.
 Students with mild to moderate special needs are encouraged to remain in the mainstream schools, either enrolled in special classes within the school, or in a combination of special and mainstream classes according to ability.
 In 2007, the Ministry of Education instituted a program intended to integrate special needs education into mainstream education as much as possible.
-Central components of this program were the creation of more jobs for special needs teachers in mainstream schools and professional development for mainstream teachers to prepare them to work with students with special needs.
-Currently, the Ministry is in the process of expanding compulsory special needs education to children as young as four, upgrading vocational opportunities for teenage special needs students and establishing special needs support groups in colleges.
+This program created additional jobs for special needs teachers in mainstream schools and expanded professional development for mainstream teachers to prepare them to work with students with special needs.

 PISA 2015: Variation in Science Performance Explained by Socioeconomic Background